ethcatherders/ethereum-cat-herders.github.io/index.md

 * [ProgPoW Benchmarked, by a Ethereum Miner!](https://ethereum-magicians.org/t/progpow-benchmarked-by-a-ethereum-miner/3020)
 * [Hybrid POW Pre-Proposal](https://ethereum-magicians.org/t/hybrid-pow-pre-proposal/4055)

+*Note: The Ethereum Cat Herders are not pro or anti ProgPOW.
+This collection of resources on ProgPOW discussion is for reference purpose only.
+Feel free to participate in the ongoing discussion on the Fellowship of Ethereum Magician and other forums.

-## About
+## About us
 The Ethereum Cat Herders are a group of independent contributors serving the Ethereum community.
 We are here to support Ethereum developer teams by coordinating Hard Forks, monitoring EIPs, creating PM processes and retroactive reports, relaying information between teams, taking notes during All Core Devs calls and much more.

-**Our aim is to bring the minumum amount of order that chaos needs to move Ethereum forward.**

 You can find and reach out to the herders here: